IBM/cpdctl/README_command_reference.md

 `--datastage` (<a href="#cli-hardware-specification-data-stage-definition-example-schema-environment">`HardwareSpecificationDataStageDefinition`</a>)
 :   DataStage definition of hardware specification.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--datastage=@path/to/file.json`.

 `--description` (string)
 :   Description of hardware specification.

 `--nodes` (<a href="#cli-hardware-specification-nodes-definition-example-schema-environment">`HardwareSpecificationNodesDefinition`</a>)
 :   Compute node definition of hardware specification.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--nodes=@path/to/file.json`.

 `--spark` (<a href="#cli-hardware-specification-spark-definition-example-schema-environment">`HardwareSpecificationSparkDefinition`</a>)
 :   Spark definition of hardware specification.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--spark=@path/to/file.json`.

 `--space-id` (string)
 :   The id of the space.